jcvilap/crypto-day-trader/README.md

 ## Milestones
 ### Server
-- [ ] Set up a NodeJS project and deploy it using heroku
+- [x] Set up a NodeJS project and deploy it using heroku
 - [ ] Setup a mongo DB in mLab and connect in NodeJs
+- [ ] Connect to GDAX sandboxes for development.
+Configure production environment
-- [ ] Connect to GDAX.
-Handle security based on GDAX account
+- [ ] Handle security based on GDAX/Coinbase account
 - [ ] Listen to changes on crypto-currencies
 - [ ] Enable Buy/Sell, Taker/Maker actions
 - [ ] Build an engine to analyze data and come up with limits for specific timeframes.
 Identify walls an use them to come up with smart limits